NotAShelf/nyx/README.md

 ### Preface

 If my configuration appears confusing to you, that is because it is confusing.
-Admitably, I am not yet very well wresed in NixOS or the Nix expression language.
+Admitably, I am not yet very well versed in NixOS or the Nix expression language.
 Thus, my configuration is severely limited by my knowledge, despite what my work may suggest.
 While I may not be able to follow best Nix practices, I try to follow a particular logic while organizing this configuration.
 I also attempt to document everything as